Brad Templeton Home

 Projects tend to fall in two classes.

-Google's sleek cars have driven over 500,000 miles on public streets, handling highways, traffic, merging, pedestrians, traffic lights, cyclists and more.
+Google's sleek cars have driven over one million km (Sept 2013) on public streets, handling highways, traffic, merging, pedestrians, traffic lights, cyclists and more.
 You will find many articles in the mainstream press on this effort.
 You can also read a short article on the Google car I wrote before I joined this team as a consultant.
+In addition, Google has stated their car has gone over 90,000 miles without a safety incident.

 In March 2012, Google released a video of the car running errands on city streets with a blind man in the driver's seat as a demonstration.